NorthernDemon/Cargo-Global-Snapshot/README.md

 For the purpose of flexibility there is an additional functionality included.
 It is possible to introduce a new station into the existing cargo map.
 The new station is called Berlin (B) and it is interconnected with every other station in both directions.
+The initial capacity of the Berlin station is double the initial cargo of the others.
 The station can join the cargo map using the ```join``` command.
 The station can leave the cargo map using the ```leave``` command.